 What we do

-We work with local communities to protect and restore the spaces once part of the historic Wychwood Forest.
+We work with local communities to protect and restore the spaces once part of the historic Wychwood Forest—120 square miles and 41 parishes of today's West Oxfordshire.
 We also run projects promoting the Wychwood's unique cultural identity and helping people learn traditional rural skills and crafts.